conradakunga/Blog/_posts/2024-12-11-loading-using-application-settings.md

 2. Hard coding the URL for Github will be difficult to maintain should they decide to change the URL
 3. It is probably best to specify our `User-Agent` as a setting as well.

-To this end we can start by creating a class to store our settings as follows:
+To this end, we can start by creating a class to store our settings as follows:

 ```csharp
 public sealed record APISettings